 - Exposure-based therapies for post-traumatic stress disorder (PTSD)

 - Collaborative assessment and management of suicidality (CAMS)

-In addition, interns will attend eight hours of didactic seminars per month on a variety of clinical topics focused primarily on adult populations and professional development topics.
-Topics include but are not limited to:
+In addition, you will attend eight hours of didactic seminars per month on a variety of clinical topics.
+Each seminar focuses primarily on adult populations and professional development topics.
+Topics include but are not limited to the following: